muratk5n/thirdwave/en/README.md

 I would not want a system that disallows new money creation by design..
-Money creation through private channels may not the way to go, but how about money base expanding through digital UBI which can be lent to businesses, as "public credit".
+Money creation through private channels may not the way to go, but through digital UBI which can be lent to businesses, as "public credit" cld be a way?

 Such UBI could be somewhat inflationary but that's good, existing wealth would be inflated away.